-Enable DMZ: If an application has trouble working from behind the router, you can Enable DMZ to expose a computer to the Internet and run the application on that computer.
+Enable DMZ If an application has trouble working from behind Host: the router, you can expose one computer to the Internet and run the application on that computer.
+The computer with unrestricted Internet access is the DMZ Host.

 Note: Placing a computer in the DMZ may expose that computer to a variety of security risks.
-Using this option is only recommended as a last resort.
+Use of this option is only recommended as a last resort.

-DMZ IP Address: Specify the IP address of the computer on the LAN that you want to have unrestricted Internet communication.
+DMZ IP Specify the IP address of the computer on the LAN that Address: you want to have unrestricted Internet communication.
 If this computer obtains it's IP address automatically using DHCP, be sure to make a static reservation on the Setup > Network Settings page so that the IP address of the DMZ machine does not change.